 - Avoid Nitroglycerin in any patient who has used Viagra (Sildenafil) or Levitra (Vardenafil) in the last 24 hours or Cialis (Tadalifil) in the last 36 hours - If no IV Access, ECG MUST be obtained and reviewed by Medical Control prior to administration of Nitroglycerin (even patient supplied) - If patient takes Aspirin immediately prior to EMS arrival, confirm the medication and expiration date.
-If uncertain, administer full dose aspirin - Use Nitroglycerin and opiates / opiates with caution if Inferior, Right Ventricle or Posterior MI is suspected - Elderly patients, diabetics and women are more likely to have atypical chest pain SOB, fatigue, weakness, back pain, jaw pain - Have a low threshold to get a 12-Lead ECG.
+If uncertain, administer full dose aspirin - NTG goal is 20% reduction in SBP or symptom relief.
+If patient reports no relief with home Nitroglycerin, consider potency of medication (is the medicine expired?
+Would EMS supply be useful?) - Use Nitroglycerin and opiates / opiates with caution if Inferior, Right Ventricle or Posterior MI is suspected - Elderly patients, diabetics and women are more likely to have atypical chest pain SOB, fatigue, weakness, back pain, jaw pain - Have a low threshold to get a 12-Lead ECG.
 They are minimally invasive, painless and can evolve with time - If ST Elevation in V3, V4 or Inferior Leads (II, III, aVF), Nitroglycerin may cause hypotension requiring IV Fluid Boluses